valeriansaliou/sonic/client/README.md

 - **Lighweight**: The library has only 7 dependencies, which are either essential or adding good performance benefits.
-- **Almost inert when idle**: If no message should be sent and if no message is expected, `sonic-client` doesn’t execute a single line of code.
+- **Almost inert when idle**: If no message should be sent and if no message is expected, `sonic_client` doesn’t execute a single line of code.
 No CPU time is wasted, it does the bare minimum.
 - **Ergonomic**: All methods accept generic types so you don’t have to convert types or `clone` data needlessly.